A craft event for families and children to enjoy on Halloween

 ~How to learn about cultural background as a family~

-7. The spread of Halloween culture in Japan: Why it has grown so rapidly in 30 years
+7. The Spread of Halloween Culture in Japan: Why It Has Grow So Rapidly in 30 Years

 ~The background to the spread of Halloween in Japan and its appeal~

-8. Let's take another look at Halloween in Japan and how it's celebrated at home
+8. Let's reconsider Halloween in Japan and how it's celebrated at home

 10. Make your own costumes without spending a lot of money!
-Fun ways for parents and children to enjoy together
+Fun ways for parents and children to enjoy themselves

 ~Handmade costumes and easy Halloween games to enjoy with the whole family~

-11. Learning about family ties and growth through Halloween
+11. Learning about family bonds and growth through Halloween

-~How to spend Halloween to deepen the bond between parent and child~
+~How to spend Halloween to deepen parent-child bonds~

-- A well-balanced understanding of commercial events and cultural backgrounds -
+~A balanced understanding of commercial events and cultural background~

 1. What is Halloween in Japan?
 Costume events and how families can enjoy it

-Halloween in Japan has two sides: a commercialized costume event and a homemade Halloween event that families enjoy together.
+Halloween in Japan has two aspects: a commercialized costume event and a homemade Halloween event enjoyed by families.

-On the other hand, the style of enjoying it at home has also become more widespread recently.
+On the other hand, the style of enjoying it at home has also become popular recently.

-In particular, many families are embracing Halloween as an opportunity to deepen communication between parents and children, focusing on handicrafts and making it fun and inexpensive.
+In particular, many families are embracing Halloween as an opportunity to deepen communication between parents and children, focusing on handmade crafts and enjoying it at low cost.

 When celebrating Halloween at home, decorations mainly use orange and pumpkins, allowing you to enjoy the blessings of nature and the feeling of the autumn season.